SpaceBallz2k8/battleworlder/README.md

 # Usage

-The bot has only a few commands. there are a few options in the commands search commands.
+The bot has only a few commands. there are a few options in the search system.
 The bot looks at requirements like r/y/g (red star, yellow star, gear) then the level required. eg. r7 = red star 7 or greater (diamonds are classed as r8,r9,r10) g16 = Gear 16 or greater